-Escrow deposit -- The applicant-provided samples of data deposit that include both a full and an incremental deposit showing correct type and formatting of content will be reviewed.
-Special attention will be given to the agreement with the escrow provider to ensure that escrowed data can be released within 24 hours in case of emergency and the registry reconstituted within one business day to the point where it can respond to DNS and Whois queries should it be necessary.
-ICANN may, at its option, ask an independent third party to demonstrate the reconstitutability of the registry from escrowed data.
+Escrow deposit -- The applicant-provided samples of dummy data deposit, both one full and one incremental, showing correct type and formatting of content will be reviewed.
+Special attention will be given to the agreement with the applicant escrow provider to ensure that escrowed data can be recovered and the registry reconstituted to the point where it can respond to DNS and Whois queries (both via port 43 and via the web) should it be necessary.